Ryex/go-broadcaster/README.md

 # go-broadcaster
-a rewrite of Sourcefabric's Airtime in Go for better performance and lower resource usage
+A rewrite of Sourcefabric's Airtime in Go for better performance and lower resource usage

 ## Structure

-go-broadcaster will consist of 3 min Go programs.
+go-broadcaster will consist of 3 main Go programs.

 * A web frontend (currently go-broadcaster-web)
 * A media library monitor (currently media-monitor)